modoboa/modoboa-installer/README.rst

 you run the installer, please don't copy the ``installer.cfg.template`` file manually.

-By default, the following components are installed:
+The following components are installed by the installer:

 * Database server (PostgreSQL or MySQL)
 * Nginx and uWSGI
 * Postfix
 * Dovecot
 * Amavis (with SpamAssassin and ClamAV)
+* automx (autoconfiguration service)

 If you want to customize configuration before running the installer, run the following command::